morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

 Note: This Netgear adapter likely appears at the end of the list because of its design.
 It is designed for portability, not long range.
-Build quality seems to be above average and it can push iperf3 of 300-400 Mb/s at close to medium range.
+Build quality seems to be above average and it can push iperf3 to show rates of 300-400 Mb/s at close to medium range.
 ```

 Test conditions: